Naveen Jindal School of Management

 At least 36 semester credit hours of management coursework beyond prerequisite courses is required, including 18 semester credit hours of basic business core courses and 18 semester credit hours of graduate finance courses.
 The MS is Finance is designed for students with or without previous educational background in finance.
 Many students will select the Financial Management option, which allows them to design a program to their needs.

-For students wanting a more focused program, six concentrations are available: Investment Management, Financial Analyst, Financial Risk Management, Management of Financial Institutions, Real Estate, or Financial Information Management.
+For students wanting a more focused program, seven concentrations are available: Investment Management, Financial Analyst, Financial Risk Management, Energy Risk Management, Management of Financial Institutions, Real Estate, or Financial Information Management.
 The Investment Management concentration is designed for students interested in pursuing an investment career and completing the Chartered Financial Analyst (CFA) examinations.
 The Financial Analyst concentration is designed for students interested in corporate finance, investment banking, venture capital, private equity, or corporate restructuring and turnarounds.
 The Financial Risk Management concentration is designed for students with the quantitative ability to pursue a career applying quantitative methods to risk management problems and prepares students for the Financial Risk Manager (FRM) examinations.
+The Energy Risk Management concentration is designed for students with the quantitative ability to pursue a career applying quantitative methods to energy risk management problems and prepares students for the Energy Risk Manager (ERM) examinations.
 The Management of Financial Institutions concentration prepares students for careers in banking or other financial institutions.
 The Real Estate concentration prepares students for various types of careers in the real estate industry.
 The Financial Information Management concentration prepares students to apply information technology to financial analysis, investment management and trading.
 Because these concentrations have been designed to prepare students for certain certifications, students are recommended to focus only on the coursework within a particular concentration in order to prepare for its associated certification.

 Students must maintain a 3.0 grade point average in both core courses and in aggregate courses to qualify for the MS degree.

-Calculus, basic statistics and competence in personal computing are required as prerequisites.
-Candidates that have not taken equivalent courses will need to take MATH 5304 to meet the calculus requirement; OPRE 6301 to complete the basic statistics requirement, and MIS 3300 to complete the personal computing requirement.
+Calculus and basic statistics are required as prerequisites.
+Candidates that have not taken equivalent courses will need to take OPRE 6303 to meet the calculus requirement and OPRE 6301 to complete the basic statistics requirement.

 Basic Core Courses: 18 semester credit hours